The following information is applicable to both research students and academic staff.

 After ethics approval

-The Office for Research Ethics and Integrity website provides details of processes that follow approval on their Managing approved projects web page.
+Research provides details of processes that follow approval on their Managing approved projects web page.

 Variation to projects